 The quantitative standard is measured using a maximum time frame concept.
 In practice, this means that the student must be successfully completing a minimum number of attempted classes to ensure that the degree program enrolled can be attained within 150% of the time frame of the degree program as outlined in the DCCC college catalog.
 As an example, a full time student has a maximum of 93 attempted credits to obtain an associate degree of 62 credits.
 In order to meet this standard, a student must successfully complete a minimum of a cumulative 67% of all attempted classes.

 A student is ineligible (via the maximum timeframe element) when it becomes mathematically impossible for him/her to complete their degree within 150% of the published program length.
-As a result, when a student reaches 130% cumulative attempted credits, his/her continued eligibility will be reviewed based on the maximum timeframe component.
 Exceptions may be considered on extreme mitigating circumstances on a case-by-case basis if the student provides a detailed, professionally written appeal letter explaining why an exception should be considered.
 Additional documentation to support the appeal may be required.
 An appeal does not guarantee an exception will be made.
 Under the maximum time frame element of Satisfactory Academic Progress, a student is permitted to change their degree program 2 times and remain in consideration for Federal Student Aid.
 Once a student has been enrolled in a total of three (3) different degree programs, they are no longer eligible for federal aid.